dgroomes/swift-playground/README.md

 * [x] DONE Compile/link/whatever a Swift program into a binary executable file
 * [x] DONE Write to a file.
 I want to know the boilerplate to write a new file and append to an existing one.
 * [ ] Concurrency examples.
 Specifically, I'll start with `async/await`.
+* [x] DONE Clean up the logging stuff.
+Rebrand it as something like `FileLogger`
+  * I'm going to make a logger class.

 ## Reference